TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

        {"name": "Pi-hole 2", "url": "https://192.168.1.11:443", "password": "pass2"}
      ]
      ```
+     - For Pi‑hole installations without an admin password, the "password" field in your JSON should be left empty (i.e., `"password": ""`) or the field omitted altogether, (i.e.,`{"name": "Pi-hole 1", "url": "https://192.168.1.15:443"}`
-   - **Note**: While `url` and `password` definitions can be modified as needed to accomodate changes in your Pi-holes, changes to the `name' will *remove the existing devices* and create new ones.
-This will impact any any apps that use your child devices.
+     - **Important**: While `url` and `password` definitions can be modified later to accommodate changes in your Pi-holes, changes to the `name' will *remove the existing devices* and create new ones.
+This will impact any any rules, pistons, or apps that use your child devices.
    - Adjust other preferences (default blocking time, auto-refresh interval, logging options) as needed.
    - Click “Save Preferences.”
 The parent driver will create or update child devices accordingly.